macicchino/Food_Insecurity/README.md

-# Homework
+# Homework_1 : Identify Hypothesis & Data Set

 ## Michael C:

+    Hypothesis_1:   Urban Agriculture, also known as Controlled Environment Agriculture (CEA), is a rapidly growing industry driven by the increasing                         demand for locally grown produce.

+    Hypothesis_2:

 ## Emery S:

     What is the efficacy of urban agriculture relative to non-urban agricultural production?
       - Power cunsumption
       - cost efficiency
       - neccessity of urban agriculture
       - Growth of plants in a controlled environment

     Can we predict crop yield for the coming year based on past data?
       - Trends in soil changes
       - Weather trends influence
       - supply and demand based on yield
       - perhaps we select a specific loaction for crop yields or we select a specific crop and cover its growth over many locations.

 ## Woyram A: